Choose a total based on your preferred format or game length.

 - Bonds are created by playing Altar cards and must match the region affinity of the card being played unless that card is Neutral.

-- Spells, Relics, and Talismans are discarded during End Phase unless marked Permanent or stated otherwise.
+- Spells and Relics are discarded during End Phase unless marked Permanent or stated otherwise.

 - Cards cannot be moved on the grid once placed unless specified by abilities or effects.